 A Matter of 100sec of Barefoot Walking

-One afternoon, before his prayers he removed his socks and went to his courtyard and walked for barely about 5 feet barefoot at about 4pm in the afternoon.
-Within in 100 seconds his both feet were burned (as shown in the picture above) and patient did not realize because of lack of sensation in his feet.
-Temperature that day was 42 degree Celsius.
+One afternoon, before his prayers he removed his socks and went to his courtyard and walked for barely about 5 feet barefoot at about 4 pm in the afternoon.
+Within 100 seconds his both feet were burned (as shown in the picture above) and the patient did not realize it because of a lack of sensation in his feet.
+The temperature that day was 42 degree Celsius.
 Blood sugars were normal on this day.

-Due to the thermal burn his skin was reddish, crumpled with lot of water discharge from the feet.
+Due to the thermal burn, his skin was reddish, crumpled with a lot of water discharge from the feet.
 He applied an ointment and went ahead for prayers.
-Next day he came back to Mumbai and visited a Diabetic Foot Specialist who advised antibiotics and advised complete bed rest.
+The next day he came back to Mumbai and visited a Diabetic Foot Specialist who advised antibiotics and advised complete bed rest.

 He visited us after 36 days of bed rest (picture 2)

 We gave him simple instruction to follow for better and complete recovery.

 - Complete bed rest and leg elevation

 - Trained him in wearing crepe bandage perfectly

 Meanwhile, instructions for blood sugar control continue along with regular home blood Glucose Monitoring.

 The patient had an impending trip to his pilgrimage place so we advised him on Foot Air Support and wheelchair assistance during travelling.